KevinMarquette/kevinmarquette.github.io/_posts/2018-01-12-Powershell-switch-statement.md

         }
     }

-Executing this example will show that setting `$isEnabled` to `$true`, when the match is processed that it will make sure the `$isVisible` is also set to `$true`.
+Setting `$isEnabled` to `$true` in this example will make sure the `$isVisible` is also set to `$true`.
 Then when the `$isVisible` gets evaluated, its scriptblock will be invoked.
 This is a bit counter-intuitive but is a very clever use of the mechanics.

 # Other patterns